Post-Release Health Surveillance

 Detailed monitoring of the health of wild animals must continue after release when they are vulnerable to a range of threats.
 Health monitoring is closely aligned to population monitoring and a declining population is an indicator that intervention is required to investigate disease threats.

-Increased behavioural observation is indicated followed by clinical examination or pathological examination as indicated by the findings.
-Post-release health surveillance provides important feedback to the disease risk analysis and for the health monitoring of future conservation translocations.
+Increased behavioural observation is indicated followed by clinical examination or pathological examination as suggested by the findings.
+Post-release health surveillance provides important feedback for the disease risk analysis and for health monitoring of future translocations

-Increased behavioural observation is indicated followed by clinical examination or pathological examination as indicated by the findings.
-Post-release health surveillance provides important feedback to the disease risk analysis and for the health monitoring of future conservation translocations.
+Increased behavioural observation is indicated followed by clinical examination or pathological examination as suggested by the findings.
+Post-release health surveillance provides important feedback for the disease risk analysis and for health monitoring of future translocations